SaftIng/safting.github.io/doc/phpframework/backends.md

 Back-ends shiped with _Saft_ in the default distribution are:

 - Virtuoso: implements the `Store` interface as adapter to OpenLink Virtuoso triple stores ([external requirements](#virtuoso-setup))
-- HttpStore: implements the `Store` interface as adapter to access SPARQL-endpoints over HTTP (external requirements)
+- HttpStore: implements the `Store` interface as adapter to access SPARQL-endpoints over HTTP ([external requirements](#httpstore))
-- LocalStore:
+- LocalStore: implements the `Store` interface for storing RDF on the local filesystem
 - FileCache:
 - MemcacheD: ([external requirements](#MemcacheD))
 - PhpArrayCache: